 - Season steak with salt and pepper and brown in olive oil on both side in a deep Dutch oven or covered skillet.

 - Remove to platter and saute garlic and peppers in the pan until softened, 2 to 3 minutes.

 - Add oregano, thyme, basil and pepper flakes and saute another minute before adding the tomatoes.

-- Break up the tomatoes with a wooden spoon and add the browned meat back to the pot along with the juices from the platter.
+- Stir in the tomatoes with a wooden spoon and add the browned meat back to the pot along with the juices from the platter.